 Proactive utility coordination offers numerous benefits, including:

-If Halff Associates can assist your team with utility coordination, please call Greg Kuhn, PE, Vice President,
+If Halff Associates can assist your team with utility coordination, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 To download a pdf of this article, click here »